Guided setup 1: Deploy in a new VNet with Elastic Compute

 • In “Fleet Blueprints”, click on “Elastic Design”

-• Give a name to your new fleet, this will be refered as fleet-name
+• Give a name to your new fleet, this will be referred to as fleet-name

 • In “Authorized SSH Key”, enter your RSA public key